webgilde/blockalyzer-adblock-counter/readme.txt

 * relative and absolute number of page views with ad blocker enabled
 * relative and absolute number of unique visitors with ad block enabled

+Used methods
+* is img/ads/banner.gif included?
+* is js/advertisment.js loaded?

 **Localization**

 English